9 Types of Corporate Videos Businesses Need in 2026

 5. Training & Internal Communication Videos

-Training videos are used to onboard new employees, explain internal processes, or roll out new tools and systems.
-They can be formal instructional videos or more casual team updates.
+What it is: Training videos are dedicated resources used to onboard new employees, explain internal Standard Operating Procedures (SOPs), or roll out new software and systems.
+They range from formal, highly produced instructional courses to casual, asynchronous team updates from leadership.

 Best for: